DocumentWDP-6

 • Mandatory sequence assignments (all assignments are project-specific)

-• Normative requirements (use 4-SEQUENCE.md for requirements)
+• Normative requirements (see 4-SEQUENCE.md for requirements)

 • Complete enumeration of all possible errors

-1.3 The Combinatorial Nature
+1.3 Combinatorial Nature#

 WDP error codes are combinatorial by design:

-ANY Severity × ANY Component × ANY Primary × ANY Sequence
+ANY Severity Γ— ANY Component Γ— ANY Primary Γ— ANY Sequence

 • Each Component.Primary pair defines its own namespace

-2.1 RFC 2119 Interpretation
+2.1 RFC 2119 Keywords in This Document#

-2.2 Conformance
+2.2 Conformance Requirements#

 Conformance to this document is OPTIONAL.
 Projects are NOT required to follow these conventions to be WDP-compliant.